 Manufacturers chose to use a trademarked synthetic travelsoft insulation system to help users feel comfortable in their Cocoon.
 The outer MicroDiamond fabric is water resistant, so there’s no need to worry if you’re traveling to rainy areas.
 The only thing to keep in mind before purchasing the Cocoon, however, is that it weighs about 5 pounds.

 For campers looking for a unique value play who don’t mind adding a few extra pounds to their travel sack, the Snugpak Hammock Cocoon is a great underquilt to consider.

 Hammocks have a lot of pros going for them.
 The obvious benefit of using hammocks in the wild is that they provide a reliable and soothing surface upon which to sleep.
 It’s no wonder, so many campers with back, hip, or neck issues sing the praises of hammock camping.
 The major drawback in hammock’s design, however, is that they don’t provide much insulation for your backside.
-Many campers mistakenly believe they have to put away their hammocks once late autumn rolls around.
-There is, however, a simple way to extend your hammock camping season: invest in a hammock underquilt.
+Many campers mistakenly believe they have to put away their hammocks once late autumn rolls around, .
+There is, however, a simple way to extend your season and allow for cold weather hammock camping: invest in a hammock quilt.

 Hammock underquilts wrap around the bottom of your hammock to provide you with reliable insulation even in frigid outdoor temps.
 In this article, we’ll explore the benefits of using a hammock underquilt and share seven excellent names in the underquilt industry.

 35°F - 45°F

 Enlightened Equipment Revolt